Olivier Kayser - Founding Partner

 François has spent 11 years as top management consultant with McKinsey of which he was a partner, and 5 years as a venture capitalist in Occam, the fund management company he created.
 François was during two years CEO of Zenops, a games development company.
 At Hystra, François has led Hystra’s work of access to energy for photovoltaic products and Hystra study "Leveraging ICT for the Base of the Pyramid".

 Lucie joined Hystra in 2009.
-She is our expert on marketing for the BoP, having worked with over 30 companies on improving their sales and distribution strategies.
-She has also worked in the energy, nutrition, agriculture, housing, ICT and impact investing sectors.
+She is our expert on marketing for the BoP, having worked with over 45 companies on improving their sales and distribution strategies.
+She has also worked in the energy, nutrition, agriculture, housing, ICT and impact investing sectors, and helped to create an innovative procurement model for last-mile distributors of beneficial products in Africa.
 Before Hystra, Lucie worked for Bain & Company and for the French Embassy in Bucharest.
 She also conducted consulting assignments for the UN.
 Lucie holds a Master in Engineering from Centrale Paris (2008) and a MIA from Columbia University (2009).

 Simon joined Hystra in 2012, and has worked in the sanitation, agriculture, nutrition, and energy fields.
 He has also done extensive work with public-private alliances.
 Prior to Hystra, Simon's professional experience includes consulting for a microfinance institution in India.
 He also worked for medical startup in the US and the French bank Société Générale.
 Simon holds a Master in Management from ESSEC Paris, a Master in Development Economics from the Paris School of Economics, and was a visiting graduate student at UC Berkeley.